Colletidae

-Traditionally, this family is believed to be likely the most "primitive" among extant bees, based primarily on the similarities of their mouthparts (the unique possession among bees of a bilobed glossa) to those of Crabronidae (the putative ancestors of bees), but recent molecular studies have disproved this hypothesis, placing the Melittidae (sensu lato) as the basal group of bees.
+Traditionally, this family was believed to be likely the most "primitive" among extant bees, based primarily on the similarities of their mouthparts (the unique possession among bees of a bilobed glossa) to those of the Crabronidae, a paraphyletic group some of whose members are sister to the Anthophila (bees).
+However, recent molecular studies have shown that the Melittidae (sensu lato) are actually sister to all other bees.

 "Nocturnal" species

 The Colletidae are one of the four bee families that contain some crepuscular species (of both the "vespertine" and "matinal" types).
 These bees, as is typical in such cases, have greatly enlarged ocelli.
 The other families with some crepuscular species are Andrenidae, Halictidae, and Apidae.